amybingzhao/netflix-github-cli-tool/README.md

 - Top-N repos by # of forks
 - Top-N repos by number of PRs
 - Top-N repos by contribution percentage (PRs/forks)
   - What we're approximating here is how often people who are interested in a repo contribute back to the original repo.
 By this logic a repo that has e.g. 5 PRs and 0 forks has a higher contribution percentage than a repo with 5 PRs and 1 fork since all people who are interested in it are contributing to the original repo rather than working off of a fork.
+We achieve this by considering the original repo a fork.
+  - In real life we'd probably want to do some user interviews to check that this aligns with how users would interpret contribution percentage

 Ties are broken alphabetically by repo name, which should be unique within an org.
 This is a simple V0 tie breaking method, but if requested we could implement other tiebreakers.